Are you measuring your sales team’s performance wrong?

 Nearly half of organizations don’t actually have effective measurement capabilities to support the shifts made due to the pandemic.
 So for those worrying that they aren’t tracking the activities and performance of their sales team now that you aren’t in the office together, you’re not alone.

-Below are some of the findings from the report Performance Management Trends in Sales Organizations.
+Below are some of the findings from the report Performance Measurement Trends in Sales Organizations.

 What Metrics Are Sales Organizations Tracking?